TheOdinProject/curriculum/rails/deployment.md

 ## Introduction

-Up until now, you've built all your Rails apps in the local environment, accessing them in your browser via `http://localhost:3000` or something similar.
-That's not nearly as fun as seeing the application live on the Internet, so in this lesson we'll cover that final push to deploy your apps to Heroku.
-It can be a frustrating process because errors can be a pain to diagnose and fix, but there are a lot of Stack Overflow posts out there which will help you find your way if you get stuck.
+You've had a good overview of how your browser will be interacting with your web application but how do you actually get your application onto the web?
+Up until now, you've built everything in the local environment, perhaps accessing the application server in your browser via `http://localhost:3000` or something similar.
+That's not nearly as fun as seeing the application live on the Internet, so in this lesson we'll cover that final push to deploy your apps to [Heroku](http://heroku.com).
+Deployment can sometimes be a frustrating process because the errors can be a pain to diagnose and fix, but there are a lot of Stack Overflow posts out there which will help you find your way if you get stuck.

-We won't be digging into the advanced issues of deployment... that's well outside the scope of this course.
-The point here is to familiarize you with the deployment process and help you get your apps online in the first place.
+We won't be digging into the advanced issues of deployment in this lesson... that's well outside the scope of this course.
+The point here is to familiarize you with the basic deployment process and help you get your apps online in the first place.
 Adding bells and whistles or speed optimizing your application will be left to your own curiosity.
+You'll likely read through this now, get a sense for what's coming in the future, and then refer back to it when it's time to actually deploy some of your apps later on.

 ## Heroku Overview

 It should be noted that Heroku is far from the only place to deploy, it just happens to be the most straightforward for a beginner.
 You could also deploy directly to EC2 (as covered in the [Startup Engineering course from Coursera](https://class.coursera.org/startup-001/lecture/index)).

 Heroku is great for beginners because it's a free and "simple" push-to-deploy system.
-Their system is actually built on EC2 as well but saves you a lot of hassle.
+Their system is actually built on EC2 but it saves you a lot of hassle.
 Because of this, when you DO get to the paid tiers, it will be more expensive than EC2 but should be worth it for a while.
 The best part is that you get free high quality hosting for any number of new apps.

 ### Instances and Traffic